 |Women, Men, Girls, Boys, Petite, Tall, Plus-sized, Infant/Baby|

 Lisa Beth Houchins is the Meanest Mommy in the Whole Wide World to three awesome children.
-Her eclectic professional life has included time as middle school science teacher, actuarial analyst, birth advocate, stay-at-home mom, and now knitwear designer.
+Her eclectic professional life has included time as middle school science teacher, actuarial analyst, birth advocate, stay-at-home mom, and now knitwear designer & tech editor.
 She has been knitting since 2006.

-Lisa can be found on Ravelry (username -MeanestMommy) and her silly parenting blog (http://meanestmommy.com).
-She welcomes comments and questions and offers pattern support at MeanestMommyKnits (at) gmail (dot) com.
+Lisa can be found on Ravelry, Instagram, and Twitter as MeanestMommy and on http://meanestmommyknits.com.
+She welcomes comments and questions and offers pattern support at MeanestMommy (at) MeanestMommyKnits (dot) com.